biondi53/Quick-Explorer/README.md

 ### 🎨 Modern Adaptive UI
 - **Smart Toolbar**: The interface intelligently compacts itself (hiding labels) when space is limited, ensuring a clean look on any window size.
-- **Glassmorphism Aesthetic**: A premium design featuring fluid animations, glow effects, and translucent materials for a state-of-the-art feel.

 ### ⚡ Performance First
 - **Async Architecture**: Non-blocking folder listing and asset loading.